johanz97/comidas_app_flutter/README.md

 # comidas_app

-This project contains a main page that shows the main dish and the total dishes, and a page that shows the description at the same time allows you to add to cart, additionally allows you to see what you have ordered and pay for it.
+This project contains a main page that shows the main dish and the total foods, and a page that shows the description at the same time allows you to add to cart, additionally allows you to see what you have ordered and pay for it.

 # About this Proyect